max-kuk/bimae_seed_classification/README.md

-# Official TensorFlow implementation of the paper "BiMAE - A Bimodal Masked Autoencoder Architecture for Single-Label Hyperspectral Image Classification" (CVPRW 2024)
+# BiMAE - A Bimodal Masked Autoencoder Architecture for Single-Label Hyperspectral Image Classification

 ## Input Data
 The input data should be in the form of TFRecords.
 The TFRecords should contain the following features: